ClickHouse/ClickHouse/docs/en/query_language/dicts/external_dicts_dict_hierarchical.md

 4 | 0 | Great Britain
 5 | 4 | London

-This table contains an attribute that equals to the key of a nearest ancestor for the element.
+This table contains an attribute that equals the key of the nearest ancestor for the element.

-Using the [hierarchical](external_dicts_dict_structure.md#hierarchical-dict-attr) configuration property you can define the hierarchical dictionary of such kind in ClickHouse.
+Using the [hierarchical](external_dicts_dict_structure.md#hierarchical-dict-attr) configuration property, you can define the hierarchical dictionary of such kind in ClickHouse.

-Using the [dictGetHierarchy](../functions/ext_dict_functions.md#dictgethierarchy) function you can get all the ancestors of an element.
+The [dictGetHierarchy](../functions/ext_dict_functions.md#dictgethierarchy) function allows you to get all the ancestors of an element.